InderParmar/Fitness-Web-Application/README.md

 ### 7.2 Assumptions

-1. The development team possesses the required expertise for mobile app development.
+1. The development team possesses the required expertise for web app development.
 2. Third-party services for app hosting and marketing are reliable.

 ### 7.3 Constraints